99robots/wpsite-content-resharer/readme.txt

 3. Edit account’s general settings

 == Changelog ==

+= 1.1.6 =
+* Decreased the minimum interval to 1 hour

 = 1.1.5 =
 * Moved post link to the end of the tweet